fen/json/README.md

 In addition to the JSON specification the library tries to parse ISO date formats (yyyy-MM-ddTHH:mm:ss.FFFFFFFK) out of text.

+## LICENSE

+To the extent possible under law, the author(s) have **dedicated** all copyright and related and neighboring rights to this software to the public domain worldwide.
+This software is distributed without any warranty.

+You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.

 ## TODO